tshestakova/smosr/README.md

 ## Overview

-The goal of `smosr` is to automate accessing, downloading and exploring Soil Moisture and Ocean Salinity (SMOS) Level-4 (L4) data developed by Barcelona Expert Center (BEC).
+The goal of `smosr` is to automate accessing, downloading and exploring Soil Moisture and Ocean Salinity (SMOS) Level 4 (L4) data developed by Barcelona Expert Center (BEC).
 Particularly, it includes functions to search for, acquire, extract, and plot BEC-SMOS L4 soil moisture data downscaled to ~1 km spatial resolution.